mdemou/kong-middleman/README.md

 # Kong-Middleman
-Kong image with [middleman plugin](https://github.com/pantsel/kong-middleman-plugin) already installed
+Kong docker image with [middleman plugin](https://github.com/pantsel/kong-middleman-plugin) already installed

 Kong requests a service or URL before reaching the final one.
 If an HTTP response code < 300 is returned, the request is accepted.
 If it is >= 300 request would be rejected